sirbudd/Weather---App/README.md

 2.
 3.

-In the early stages was built using "modules"
+In the early stages the app was built using "modules"